Nicola Profeta: Senior

 On 6 December 2023, Profeta was called up to the Venezuela full side for a friendly against Colombia, where the squad was composed mainly of under-23 players.
 He made his full international debut five days later, coming on as a second-half substitute for Jesús Bueno in the 1–0 loss at the DRV PNK Stadium in Fort Lauderdale, Florida.

 Style of play

-A versatile player, Profeta is capable of playing as a defensive midfielder, central defender, left-back or winger.
+Profeta is most known for playing as a defensive midfielder but has also played as a central defender, left-back or winger.